A Beginner's Guide to Meat Packaging

 Canning and freezing are both forms of modified atmosphere packaging.
 Food processors quickly alter the atmosphere surrounding the product to slow spoilage.
 A very common inert gas used to modify the atmosphere seafood is stored in is carbon dioxide.
-Carbon dioxide has been shown to increase the shelf life of of seafood products, especially fish products up to 3 or 4 times of normal levels.
+Carbon dioxide has been shown to increase the shelf life of seafood products, especially fish products up to 3 or 4 times of normal levels.

 Many processors use flash freezing to quickly slow the aging process.
 After flash freezing is obtained, a variety of materials and machines are used throughout the packaging process.

 Flexible packaging plays a large role in the seafood packaging space.
 This includes poly bags, laminated films, vacuum bags, and thermoforming film.
-Generally all flexible films used throughout the seafood industry are able to withstand freezing temperatures without degrading or breaking down.
+Generally, all flexible films used throughout the seafood industry are able to withstand freezing temperatures without degrading or breaking down.